redbadger/crux/docs/src/part-2/effects.md

     .then_send(Event::ReceivedResponse),
 ```

-This code is using a HTTP capability and its API up to the `.build()` call which returns a CommandBuilder.
-The `.then_send` part is building the command by binding it to an Event to send the output of the request back to the app.
+This code is using a HTTP capability and its API up to the `.build()` call which returns a `CommandBuilder`.
+This is a lot like a `Future` – its type carries the output type, and it represents the eventual result of the effect.
+The difference is that it can be converted either into a `Command` or into a `Future` to be used in an `async` context.
+In this case, the `.then_send` part is building the command by binding it to an Event to send the output of the request back to the app.

-Here's another example from the Weather app:
+Here's an example of the same from the Weather app:

 ```rust
 {{#include ../../../examples/weather/shared/src/favorites/events.rs:key_value}}
 ```

 the `get()` call again returns a command builder, which is used to create a command with `.then_send()`.
+The `Command` is now fully baked and bound to the specific callback event, and can no longer be meaningfully chained into an "effect pipeline".

 One special, but common case of creating a command is creating a Command which does nothing, because there are no more side-effects: